betandr/circuitbreaker/README.md

 breaker, assuming the problems have now resolved and your code is able to execute.
 This is so systems are able to recover if the upstream problem is resolved.

-If 'will retry' (`set/getWillRetryAfterTimeout()`) is set to true, any calls to `isClosed()` will return a true if the timeout (`set/getTimeout()`) has expired since the last registered failure.
+If 'will retry' [`set/getWillRetryAfterTimeout()`] is set to true, any calls to `isClosed()` will return a true if the timeout [`set/getTimeout()`] has expired since the last registered failure.
 This is so systems are given the chance to recover and the circuit breaker can be re-closed if upstream services begin working again.
-In this 'half-open' mode, the client can try another request, if it fails then the timeout will be reset.
-If successful, the client can register a success which will close the breaker properly.
-By setting 'will retry' to false, the breaker will remain closed until explicitly closed with a successful transaction registered or by calling the explicit `close()` method (see 'Short-cut Operation').
+In this 'half-open' mode, the client can try another request; if it fails then the timeout will be reset.
+If successful, the client can register that success by calling `success()` which will close the breaker properly.

+It 'will retry' is set to false the breaker will remain open until explicitly closed with a successful transaction registered by calling `successs()` or by calling the explicit `close()` method (see 'Short-cut Operation').

 Short-cut Operation
 ----